ygalanak/DataAnalysisTemplate/README.md

 - **TeX**: If you want to do anything with PDFs, install LaTeX.
 It's easiest to just install the massive [MacTeX distribution](https://tug.org/mactex/) on macOS (or some Windows distribution if you use Windows).
 - [**pandoc-include**](https://github.com/DCsunset/pandoc-include): Filter for inserting external Markdown files with syntax like `!include path/to/file.md`.
 Install with `pip install pandoc-include`.
 - [**pandoc-citeproc**](https://github.com/jgm/pandoc-citeproc): Filter for dealing with bibliographies.
 Install with `brew install pandoc-citeproc`.
 It comes with pandoc if you install it from [pandoc.org](https://pandoc.org/installing.html).
 - [**pandoc-crossref**](https://lierdakil.github.io/pandoc-crossref/): Filter for creating "Figure 1" and "Table 3" cross references.
 Install with `brew install pandoc-crossref`.
+Alternatively, export the `.exe` in the same folder of your project's directory.
 - [**bibtool**](https://github.com/ge-ne/bibtool): Script for parsing and dealing with BibTeX files.
 Used for extracting cited references into a standalone `.bib` files when you run `make bib`.
 Install with `brew install bib-tool`.
 - [**gawk**](https://www.gnu.org/software/gawk/):  The version of awk that comes with macOS by default doesn't work correctly with the script that inserts git commit information in the footer of PDFs.
 Install a more recent one with `brew install gawk`.
 - [**LibreOffice**](https://www.libreoffice.org/): Open source clone of Microsoft Office.
 Used for converting `.odt` files to `.docx` when you run `make docx`.
 Install by [downloading their installer](https://www.libreoffice.org/download/download/).